 Preparing the Tri-Tip

 You might notice when purchasing tri tip that it can be prepared in a few different ways by the butcher.
-Generally, the roast has a fat cap on one side, which I think it ideal for oven-roasting.
+Generally, the roast has a fat cap on one side, which I think is ideal for oven-roasting.
+A small layer of fat or some marbling makes for a juicier, more tender tri tip.

-You can also find tri tip to have a layer of fat around the entire cut.
+You can also find tri tip that has a layer of fat around the entire cut.
 Or it can also come with no fat at all.
-If you have your choice, ask for the fat on one side.
+If you have your choice, look for the fat on just one side or plan to cut it off yourself.
+I leave about a 1/4″ or less fat on one side.

 Santa Maria Style Rub